ralphwetzel/theonionbox/README_v4.md

 * in a directory named `config` below the directory of `theonionbox.py`: `./config/theonionbox.cfg`

 ### Configuration file structure
 The configuration file of _The Onion Box_ is a simple text file "ini-style" with some mandatory and some optional sections.
-A template of that file is available as `./config/theonionbox.example`.
+A template of that file is available as [`./config/theonionbox.example`](theonionbox/config/theonionbox.example) in the directory of `theonionbox.py`.

 #### Section `[config]`
 ```